U.S. watches for North Korea's next move after rocket crash

-WASHINGTON (Reuters) - The United States was keeping a wary eye on North Korea after the reclusive state’s unsuccessful launch of a long-range rocket, and President Barack Obama said on Friday that Pyongyang faced further isolation if it kept defying the international community.
+WASHINGTON (Reuters) - The United States kept a wary eye on North Korea after the reclusive state’s unsuccessful launch of a long-range rocket and President Barack Obama said on Friday Pyongyang faced further isolation if it continued to defy the international community.

 The White House suspended a deal to provide significant food aid to North Korea following the rocket launch, which it had warned Pyongyang against.
-U.S. officials also consulted with other major powers, including North Korean ally China, on a possible response.
+U.S. officials also consulted other powers, including North Korean ally China, on how to respond.

 “We will continue to keep the pressure on them and they’ll continue to isolate themselves until they take a different path,” Obama said in an interview with Telemundo.